ipsusu/ipsuShade/README.md

 </h3>
 <h3>There is also currently an issue where my Ultimate presets will not enable <code>qUINT_mxao.fx</code> above <code>MXAO 4.0.2 EX.fx</code> due to the shader name of the version in the qUINT .zip being slightly different from the GShade version.</h3>
 <h4>
-To fix this: Simply scroll down the list, enable <code>MXAO [qUINT_mxao.fx]</code> and drag it above <code>MXAO [MXAO 4.0.2 EX.fx]</code> (you can also right click and "Move to top" to make this easier).
+To fix this: Simply scroll down the list, enable <code>MXAO [qUINT_mxao.fx]</code> and drag it just above <code>MXAO [MXAO 4.0.2 EX.fx]</code> (you can also right click and "Move to top" to make this easier, but be sure to drag it below FFKeepUI after).
 </h4>
 <h3>
-My presets will NOT WORK AS INTENDED if you skip these steps.
+My presets will NOT WORK AS INTENDED if you skip these steps, and certain presets will lack shadows and may look too dark (especially Ultimate Crystal & Vanilla)
 </h3>
 <br>